About

 All of our interpreters and translators are certified or otherwise assessed to ensure the highest level interpreting ability

 Our interpreters and translators have the highest level credentials available in their language pair, including certification from entities such as the National Center for State Courts, Federal Court Interpreter Certification, and the American Translators Association.
-All MNTIC interpreters are also background checked.

 Whether we were born in Minnesota or made it our home, our membership came together with a common goal to serve our state’s diverse cultural and linguistic communities.